 Eye floaters are dots or specks in a person’s vision that seem to float away when the person tries to look directly at them.
+Treatment may not be necessary for floaters in vision, though a person may require surgery in some cases.

 Eye floaters are made up of the vitreous of the eye, and in most cases, they are completely natural.
 The vitreous is the clear, gel-like substance that fills out most of the eye.
 Eye floaters do not usually require treatment, as they themselves do not cause any harm to the sight.
 However, in some cases, eye floaters may make it difficult to see and will require removal to restore sight.